withastro/astro/.changeset/sour-frogs-shout.md

 });
 ```

-The following configuration will only allo remote images from HTTPs hosts:
+The following configuration will only allow remote images from HTTPS hosts:

 ```ts
 // astro.config.mjs